MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 See the [Service Worker API reference](#service-worker-api-reference) below for more information about the `widgetclick` event and what information you can access from it.

-#### Update widgets periodically
+#### Update widgets on application changes

 In previous sections, you learnt how to update widgets when specific widget events, widget actions, and service worker updates occurred.
-It can also be useful to update widgets when something happens in the application, or a push notification occurs, or periodically.
+It can also be useful to update widgets when something happens in the application, or when a push notification occurs, or periodically.

 In this section, you will learn to use the Periodic Background Sync API to update widgets periodically.
 For more information about the Periodic Background Sync API, see [Use the Periodic Background Sync API to regularly get fresh content](background-syncs.md#use-the-periodic-background-sync-api-to-regularly-get-fresh-content).